com-480-data-visualization/The-PLP/readme_launch.md

 ## To use the website localy:

-In your terminal do the folowing:
+In your terminal copy paste the folowing:

 - Clone the repo on your computer:
 ```bash